hardwario/docs/chester/firmware-sdk/install-windows.md

 ---
-slug: installation-on-macos
+slug: installation-on-windows
-title: Installation on macOS
+title: Installation on Windows
 ---

-# Installation on macOS
+# Installation on Windows

-The following chapter will guide you through the CHESTER SDK installation on macOS.
-It has been tested on **macOS version 12** (Monterey).
+The following chapter will guide you through the CHESTER SDK installation on Ubuntu.
+It has been tested on **Windows versions 10 and 11**.

 :::caution